Rhinoplasty in Reading PA

 You may need someone to help you during the first few days of your recovery, since movement is discouraged.
 Activities that could result in injury should be avoided for six weeks (swimming, playing sports, and so on).
 Sexual activity, which can increase your blood pressure, should be avoided for about two weeks.
-You must take care in washing your face.
-You can wear contact lenses, but eyeglasses are not to be worn when the splint is off until instructed by the surgeon.
-Your surgeon will check on the progress of your healing in regular follow-up visits.
-The healing process depends very much on you.
-You must follow all instructions that Dr. Reedy or Dr. Fernandez gives you.
+You also must take care in washing your face.
+You can wear contact lenses, but eyeglasses should not be worn when the splint is off until instructed by your surgeon.
+Your doctor will check on the progress of your healing in regular follow-up visits.
+The healing process depends very much on you: it is key that you follow all instructions.

 Risks and Complications

 There are risks and possible complications associated with any surgery.
 A dull headache, numbness or an aching of the nose can occur after rhinoplasty.
-If you fail to keep your head elevated or you sleep only on one side soon after surgery, secondary surgery can become necessary.
-Rarely, infection (pain, redness, swelling), loss of smell, sinusitis, slow healing, and even toxic shock syndrome can occur.
+Some patients also experience sinusitis or have slower than normal healing.
+If you fail to keep your head elevated, sleep only on one side soon after surgery, don’t heed other recovery rules, or healing is not as expected, secondary surgery can become necessary.
+Rarely, infection (pain, redness, swelling), loss of smell, and even toxic shock syndrome can occur.

 Our surgeons take great care to evaluate each patient individually.
 They will advise you of your own unique risk profile, and enable you to compare it with that of rhinoplasty candidates in general, before it’s determined whether you’re a good candidate for the procedure.

-Plastic surgeons Dr. Reedy and Dr. Fernandez can help you achieve your goals at Berks Plastic Surgery.
+Dr. Reedy and Dr. Lindsay can help you achieve your goals at Berks Plastic Surgery.
 They specialize in cosmetic surgery procedures to help you look your best and enhance your self-confidence.
 To schedule a complimentary consultation or to learn more about nose surgery, please contact us today.